datacarpentry/OpenRefine-ecology-lesson/_episodes/06-reconciliation.md

 ## Reconciliation of names

 Reconciliation services allow you to lookup terms from your data in OpenRefine against external services, and use values from the external services in your data.
-The official User Manual provides [detailed information about the reconciliation feature](https://docs.openrefine.org/manual/reconciling).
+The OpenRefine manual provides [more information about the reconciliation feature](https://docs.openrefine.org/manual/reconciling).

 Reconciliation services can be more sophisticated and often quicker than using the method described above to retrieve data from a URL.
 However, to use the `Reconciliation` function in OpenRefine requires the external resource to support the necessary service for OpenRefine to work with, which means unless the service you wish to use supports such a service you cannot use the `Reconciliation` approach.